bitrix24/b24restdocs/api-reference/tasks/checklist-item/task-checklist-item-renew.md

 >
 > Who can execute the method: any user

-The method `task.checklistitem.renew` marks a completed checklist item as newly active.
+The method `task.checklistitem.renew` marks a completed checklist item as active again.

 ## Parameters